• Skip to primary navigation

 Wooden Boards

 Wooden boards, whether it's a standard cutting board or a specialized charcuterie serving board, are a staple in many homes due to their warmth and charm.
 Among the many types of wood, olive wood is often lauded as the best wood for charcuterie boards.
 It boasts a distinctive grain pattern and a different color, infusing each board with a unique character.
-Softer woods like butter board may also be used, but they might not withstand frequent use as well as their harder counterparts.
+Softer woods may also be used, but they might not withstand frequent use as well as their harder counterparts.

 Caring for wooden boards requires some extra attention.
 They should be cleaned with warm water and mild soap and dried thoroughly to prevent small cracks.
 The entire surface and sides of the board should be treated with food-grade, safe mineral oil or butcher block conditioner to maintain a smooth finish and ensure food safety.